Dealer/Healer

-Dealer/Healer is a 2017 Hong Kong-Chinese action crime drama film directed by Lawrence Ah Mon and starring Sean Lau, Gordon Lam and Jiang Yiyan, with special appearances by Louis Koo and Zhang Jin.
-The film is based on the story of former Hong Kong triad member, Peter Chan's recovery from drug addiction.
+Dealer/Healer is a 2017 action crime drama film directed by Lawrence Ah Mon and starring Sean Lau, Gordon Lam and Jiang Yiyan, with special appearances by Louis Koo and Zhang Jin.
+A Hong Kong-Chinese co-production, the film is based on the story of former Hong Kong triad member Peter Chan's recovery from drug addiction.
 Chan, who is portrayed in the film by Lau, served as one of the producers of the film.
 It was released in China on 12 May 2017 and in Hong Kong on 18 May 2017.

 Plot

 During the 1960s-70s in Hong Kong, when the police were corrupt and triads ruled the city, it was the glorious days for Chan Wah (Sean Lau), La Ba (Gordon Lam), Kitty (Zhang Jin) and their brothers.
 Chan, who was very arrogant, was regarded as the leader of the "Thirteen Naughty Children of Tsz Wan Shan".
 Chan later meets the love of his life, Ho-yau (Jiang Yiyan), and spent his sweetest times with her.
 However, good times do not as long as Chan was being hunted down for drug trafficking.
 Fortunately, Chan was able to escape from death with the help of his frienemy, Halley (Louis Koo), who is the leader of the Anti-Drug Unit of the police force, but was unable to escape from the law.
 After being released from prison, Chan's father died while Ho-yau went missing, causing him to greatly blame himself.
 Chan realized his past mistakes and is determined to turn over a new leaf.
 Not only does he actively participate in helping youths rehab from drugs, he was also awarded as one of the Ten Outstanding Young Persons of Hong Kong.
 He also influenced La Ba and Kitty to the right path and helped mediate disputes among the triads and garnered great respects from both the triads and the police.
 Once while attending a drug treatment lectures in Japan, Chan encounters Ho-yau and once again wants to be together with her.